orkes-io/docs/blog/2022-010-24-image-processing-workflow-with-conductor.md

 ```

-With these 2 calls, our orchestration is all set to run.
-Now we need to run the Java app that will do the resizing.
+With just 3 API calls (defining 2 tasks and the workflow), our orchestration is all set to run.
+Now we need to run the Java apps that will do the resizing.
 The app is in the orkesworkers Github repository, and can be started by running the OrkesWorkersApplication.java.

+Since the file is being saved locally - these 2 microservices must run on the same device.

 ## Testing our orchestration

 Our Orchestration is ready to go, and with a simple API call, we can kick it off.
-To test this, we'll use a photo of TikTok's favourite trainspotter, Francis Bourgeois (grabbed from Twitter):
+To test this, we'll use a photo of TikTok's favourite trainspotter, Francis Bourgeois (image grabbed from Twitter):

 ![](https://pbs.twimg.com/media/FJY7ud0XEAYVCS8?format=jpg&name=900x900)
 Source: https://pbs.twimg.com/media/FJY7ud0XEAYVCS8?format=jpg&name=900x900

 This image is a png, and is 900x900 pixels.
-We'll use the API to create a jpg that is 300x300.
+We'll use the API to create a gif that is 300x300.
 The JSON we submit must follow the formatting of the Workflow input parameters (after ```workflow.input.```), and so must have the following format:

 ```
 {
 	"fileLocation": "https://pbs.twimg.com/media/FJY7ud0XEAYVCS8?format=png&name=900x900",
 	"recipeParameters": {
-		"outputFormat": "jpg",
+		"outputFormat": "gif",
 		"outputSize": {
 			"width": 300,
 			"height": 300